rw251/analytics-portal/docs/design.md

 #### Responsive design

 The two column design from the mock-up would collapse to a single column below a certain screen size.

+## 3 User management

+### 3.1 Overview

+**All users are authenticated via a login form.
+Each user can be assigned to 0, 1 or many device locations.
+Each user can have 1 or more roles.
+The current behaviour for the roles is as follows:**

+* **admin - this user has the ability to create, edit and delete other users**
+* **mujo - this user can see all parts of the site and no filtering is applied**
+* **operator - for physios: some summary information is hidden / the location page is hidden / where sensible information is filtered to just their patients**
+* **provider - for clinics, vendors etc: some summary information is hidden / where sensible information is filtered to just their site or sites**
+* **payor - for CCGs, insurance etc: some summary information is hidden / where sensible information is filtered to just their site or sites**

+### 3.2 User menu

+**Once logged in a drop down menu in the top right of the navigation bar will be visible.
+This will give the following options:**

+* **User management (Only visible to admin users)**
+* **Change password**
+* **Log out**

+### 3.3 User management pages

+**Admin users can create, edit and delete user accounts.
+There will be four screens for this purpose:**

+* **List - a list of all users currently registered with the system together with their assigned sites and roles**
+* **Add - users can be added to the system with the following information: full name, email address, password, assigned roles and assigned sites**
+* **Edit - the information provided in the "add" screen can be edited here**
+* **Delete - user accounts can be deleted**